ropensci/dendroNetwork/README.md

 BiocManager::install("RCy3")
 ```

-The functionaliy of RCy3 depends on the installation of Cytoscape.
+The functionality of RCy3 depends on the installation of Cytoscape.
 Cytoscape is needed for visualising the networks.
 This open source
 software is platform independent and provides easy visual access to
 complex networks and the attributes of both nodes and edges in a network
 (see the
 [Cytoscape-website](https://cytoscape.org/what_is_cytoscape.html) for
 more information).
-It is therefore recommended to install Cyscape as
+It is therefore recommended to install Cytoscape as
 well.
 Please follow the download and installation instructions for your
 operating system: <https://cytoscape.org/>.